abryant10/battleship/README.md

 4	Submarine	3
 5	Patrol Boat	2

--computer random ships

 -pick where ships go
-  - show ship outlines
+  - show ship outlines - make reusable function -computer smart?
--computer smart?
 -new game
+- alert player that a ship is sunk